muldis/Muldis-Content-Predicate-Notation/spec/Muldis_Content_Predicate.md

 source code or serialized data in some programming language, where said language isn't easy to distinguish from others with casual and simple examination, and so benefits from extra information being provided.
+But **MCP** isn't limited to that and can be applied to non-character data formats as well.

 In this document, a *parsing unit* or *parsing unit subject* or *subject* is the primary source code or data itself that we care about, which